-With more than two million Australian cars subject to a compulsory recall, RACV is urging vehicle manufacturers to act quickly to replace faulty airbags in affected vehicles.
+With more than two million Australian cars subject to the Takata airbag recall, RACV is urging manufacturers to act quickly.

 The federal government has announced a recall of 2.3 million vehicles with defective Takata airbags that pose a serious threat to lives.

 It affects more than 60 models from manufacturers including Honda, Toyota, Mitsubishi, Subaru, Nissan, Mazda, BMW, Lexus, Chrysler and others.

 The airbags have been associated with 20 deaths worldwide, including that of a New South Wales man who police say was fatally injured by flying shrapnel from his Honda CR-V airbag.

 In July last year, RACV called for the federal government to place a greater emphasis on the voluntary recall of defective airbags announced at that time, and since then has put pressure on manufacturers to speed up the replacement process.